BitcoinDesign/Guide/guide/resources/wallet-interoperability.md

    layout = "float-right-desktop"
 %}

 Also known as the [Partially Signed Bitcoin Transaction Format](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki), this type of file allows for storage and transfer of transactions that are not finalized.
 Common use cases are in multi signature wallets where one application prepares a transaction and sends it to another wallet for an additional signature.
-It also allows signig wallets to be offline, as the transaction data can be transferred via USB drives or animated QR codes.
+It also allows signing wallets to be offline, as the transaction data can be transferred via USB drives or animated QR codes.

 </div>